 Napa Valley AVA

-The ‘something else’ was the winery business that Lewis and his wife Debbie had fallen for in a major way.
+The ‘something else’ was the winery business that Lewis and his late wife Debbie had fallen for in a major way (sadly, Debbie passed in early 2017).
 Debbie had deep roots in the wine industry starting with a long-term family-owned ranch in the Sacramento River Delta area to actual working relationships with the wine wholesale and retail businesses.

 The actual release date of the first 2,000 cases of wines was in 1992, and Randy Lewis began the job of securing more grapes for the future.
 He added additional long-term contracts and ordered some new vineyards planted that would increase his production.

 In 1999, Debbie’s son Dennis Bell joined Lewis Cellars to make the company a real family affair.
-Dennis’s main responsibility rests with sales and marketing while his mother oversees the financial aspects of the winery and gets involved in the important aspect of vineyard sampling.
-Present day production is around 10,000 cases, a level that has risen ever so slightly over the past few years.
+Dennis’ main responsibility rests with sales and marketing for the operation.
+Present day production is around 9,000 cases, a level that has remained constant over the past few years.

 “Each winery has its own level of comfort,” Lewis explained.
 “It’s really the point where you can totally control your product with what you have on hand.
 At Lewis Cellars, we do everything ourselves in a manner we have found to work best for our wines.”